 sleep based FFLs (SBFFL)

-These loops manage to run at a frequency by having a target frequency F Hz, then computing P = 1 / F which is the duration in seconds of one cycle, then running the loop, and measuring how long that took, and suppose it took X seconds, then the remaining time budget is given by P - X, and so long as that value is positive, then we sleep for P - X seconds.
+Given the target frequency of F Hz, then to compute the period we do P = 1 / F which is the duration in seconds of one cycle, inside the loop we can run the function f and measure how long that took, and suppose it took X seconds, then the remaining time budget is given by P - X, and so long as that value is positive, then we sleep for P - X seconds.

 outer loop must run faster

-The first restriction on the outer loop of a TAFFL is that it should be running at a frequency that is greater than the inner loop, for example if the outer loop is running at 1Hz, and the TAFFL is supposed to run at 2Hz, we have a problem because a TAFFL only gets the chance to run its code at the rate that the outer loops body is iterated, therefore the TAFFL will run at 1Hz.
+The first restriction on the outer loop that contains a periodic signal is that it should be running at a frequency that is greater than the requested frequency of the periodic signal, for example if the outer loop is running at 1Hz, and the periodic signal is supposed to run at 2Hz, we have a problem because a TAFFL only gets the chance to run its code at the rate that the outer loops body is iterated, therefore the periodic signal will run at 1Hz.

 loops aren't perfect